desarrolladorSLP/Design-Patterns-Java/TemplateMethod/Readme.md

 - It is better to have lesser number of methods to be implemented by the subclasses and that will help provide an easy implementation.

-- Use better naming convention to highlight the methods that should be implemented by the subclasses.

 - Template method design pattern uses the inverted control structure as in “Don’t call, we will call you”.
 The operations defined in subclasses are called by base class from